-As part of the new Computer Science program, students will attend national conferences, such as the International Conference on Supercomputing and the Federated Computing Research Conference, and participate in competitions such as the International Collegiate Programming Contest through the East Central North America Regional Contest.
+The Computer Science program at Bethel University offers students opportunities to attend national conferences, such as the International Conference on Supercomputing and the Federated Computing Research Conference, and participate in competitions such as the International Collegiate Programming Contest through the East Central North America Regional Contest.

 - Demonstrate proficiency in writing and debugging programs in a variety of languages (including C++, Java, Python, and Visual Basic);

 - Design, implement, and optimize computer systems to solve industry-based problems; and

 - Articulate the relevance and impact of a Christian world view in addressing current issues in computer technology.